mahmouddaif/yolov9-fastapi-app/README.md

 This project provides a FastAPI application that wraps a YOLOv9 model for object detection inference.
 It allows users to perform object detection on images via a RESTful API.
 The application supports both CPU and GPU inference and can be easily deployed using Docker.

+**New Feature:** The API now supports batch inference, allowing multiple images to be processed in a single request.

 ---

 ## Features

 - **Object Detection API**: Exposes a `/predict` endpoint for image inference.
+- **Batch Inference Support**: Allows multiple images to be processed in a single request.
 - **Flexible Device Usage**: Supports inference on both CPU and GPU.
 - **Configuration Management**: Uses a `config.yaml` file for easy configuration.
 - **Dockerized Deployment**: Provides Dockerfiles for containerization.